 Shelly Holman began her career with Tulsa Public Schools in 1991 after graduating from Oklahoma State University.
 Beginning at Sandburg Elementary, she taught 3rd, 4th, and 5th graders Language Arts and Physical Education.
 She began her Master’s degree during her first few years of teaching and received her Master’s degree in Community Counseling from Oklahoma State in 1995.
 She moved to Salk Elementary as a school counselor for six years, and then on to East Central High School as a counselor for three years.

-Her entire 28 years have been dedicated to Tulsa Public Schools.
 She was selected as the Principal of Excellence by the Tulsa Chamber Partners in Education in 2015 and the National Principal of the Year from Diplomas Now in 2015.
 She loves serving the community of West Tulsa and always looks forward to celebrating with students as they graduate from the proud Daniel Webster High School!

 Timothy Maxeiner received his B.S. in education from Northeastern State University and his masters in educational leadership from Southern Nazarene University.
 He started his career working as a physical education teacher and head boys basketball coach at East Central Junior High.
 In 2015, he moved to Thoreau Demonstration Academy as the physical education teacher, eventually moving up to athletic director and then dean of students before bringing his leadership skills to Webster.